If you came to this page directly, you might wish to read a page with an introduction to this section first.

 Details: (left) Corinthian capital; (centre) "cipollino" column; (right) paved floor

 A third large church stood at the western foot of the hill, at the entrance to the town from the valley.
 Unlike the Middle Church, columns from previous buildings were utilized only for a portico in front of the church.
-Pella was conquered by the Muslim Arabs in 635, one year before the whole of the region, including Syria, fell to the invaders.
+Pella was conquered by the Arabs in 635, one year before the whole of the region, including Syria, fell to the invaders.
 The decline of Pella was rapid because there is no evidence of the churches being turned into mosques.
-A major earthquake struck Pella in 747 or 749; it was probably the last blow to the prosperity of the town.
+A major earthquake struck the town in 747 or 749; it was probably the last blow to its prosperity.

 The image used as background for this page shows a detail of a capital at the Middle Church.